Click on any items below for more information.

 How We Help Contractors

-III FFC is the contractor’s advocate in the construction industry.
-We’re dedicated to ensuring the fair enforcement of Federal and State prevailing wage laws.
+The III FFC is the contractor’s advocate in the construction industry.
+We’re dedicated to ensuring the fair enforcement of federal and state prevailing wage laws.

 For Contractors we…

 The III FFC ‘s goal is to provide a “level playing field" for all contractors who choose to bid public works projects.
 Our work provides firms with a fair competitive opportunity to compete on the basis of skill and efficiency, rather than losing bids to disreputable and unfair contractors who underbid the specifications in the contract.